A first-person take on what makes Tucson's Mexican Food so hot!

 By lunchtime, I’m generally ready for human contact—and culinary adventure.
 One of my freelance clients has offices in the historic city center, and what better excuse than a business lunch to check out the new restaurants cropping up in Tucson’s rapidly revitalizing downtown?
 Among the recent arrivals is Penca, an industrial chic storefront that showcases the cuisine and sophisticated design of Mexico City.
 I’ve only dined at this restaurant once, but many future visits are guaranteed by the freshness of my salad, a mélange of greens with roasted corn, jicama, avocado, beets, queso fresco and chicharrones (upscale pork rinds); and the samplings I had of my companion’s moist fish tacos and calabicitas (sautéed squash, perfectly cooked, not mushy).
 I don’t generally drink at midday—unless the client insists, in which case it would be rude to refuse—but Penca has a large, sleek bar and I’ve heard they make a mean Cuba Libre.

-Some of the best Mexican Food this side of the border.
+Some of America's Best Mexican Food this side of the border.

 With the work day behind me, the casual cafés and restaurants of the south side beckon.
 El Merendero is my default pick for dinner with good friends who like to kick back with a frosty margarita or Negra Modelo and down home Sonoran food.
 You might think that after sharing appetizers like toritos (zesty Caribe chiles stuffed with shrimp and wrapped in bacon) and downing a combination plate of carne desebrada (shredded beef), I might be too full for dessert, but you would be wrong.
 The churros are served warm from the fryer, rolled in coarse cinnamon sugar and—surprise!—have gooey caramel centers.
 I have been known to pick up friends from the airport, some 10 minutes away, and drive them straight here for these sweet treats, no matter what the time of day.
 Yes, I’m willing to tweak my Mexican food algorithm, they’re that good.